NiklasPhabian/dissertation/mds/C3_Spires.md

 RMSE = \sqrt{\sum_{i=0}^n \frac{(fSCA_{spires} -fSCA_{gt})^2}{n}}
 $$

-### MODIS
 The (+fSCA) errors are displayed in figure \ref{results_modis_full}.
 The three leftmost boxes-and-whiskers are the errors of (+fSCA) computed using (+MODIS)-grid $R_0$ library values.
 In the leftmost box-and-whisker, we assumed the (+IFOV) footprints to be the (+MODIS) grid cells.
 This scenario is thus equivalent to the conventional (+SPIReS) approach.
-In the box-and-whisker, we assume the (+IFOV) footprints to be circles with a constant radius.
+In the second box-and-whisker, we assume the (+IFOV) footprints to be circles with a constant radius.
 In the third box-and-whisker, we assumed the (+IFOV) footprints to be ellipses.
 The following boxes-and-whiskers represent the errors of the (+fSCA) computed using STARE-based $R_0$ values at increasing spatial resolution and viewing angle discretization.
 We can immediately observe the following results:

 1) The (+fSCA) estimates accuracy improves when assuming a circular (+IFOV) footprint centered over the (+IFOV)'s geolocation and improves marginally further when assuming an ellipse as the (+IFOV) footprint
 2) The (+fSCA) estimate accuracy is better for the (+STARE) $R_0$ libraries than for the (+MODIS) grid $R_0$ libraries.
 This is also true for quadfurcation level 14, which has a similar spatial resolution as the (+MODIS) grid.
-3) The (+fSCA) estimates accuracy improves with the quadfurcation levels and viewing geometry discretization.
+3) The (+fSCA) estimates accuracy improves with higher quadfurcation levels and viewing geometry discretization.
 4) The best (+fSCA) estimates are for high spatial resolution (quadfurcation levels 16 and 17) and a medium number of viewing geometry bins (4).
 The highest accuracy was achieved for (+STARE) quadfurcation levels 16 and 17 and 4 viewing geometry bins.

 ![Results of the (+fSCA) errors.
 The three leftmost columns are (+fSCA) computed using the grided $R_0$ library. \label{results_modis_full}](images/C3/results_full.png)